Woman hugging her friend and looking into camera

 can buy a solar-powered pumping machine for five households in Cambodia, providing them with a dependable water source for farming.

 Lydia, 34, is a detective in Tumu, northern Ghana.
-Since 2010, she has been working with ActionAid to rescue girls who have been abducted into marriage and help return them to their families.
+She has been working with ActionAid to rescue girls who have been abducted into marriage and help return them to their families.

 “On a normal day, people come to report cases like aggression and child marriage in my office.
 Whenever they come to report it, I go round to investigate the case.
 If it’s true, I go and bring the child back to the office and bring the child’s family and the complainant’s family to solve the case and get the child back to school.